Is a Credit Score Needed for the Costco Anywhere Visa® Card by Citi?

 Eligibility for the Costco Anywhere Visa® Card depends on several factors.
-Whether or not you’ll be approved depends on things like income, creditworthiness and recent credit applications.
-Here’s what you need to know.
+A higher credit score could improve your chances of getting approved for the Costco Anywhere Visa® Card.
+Factors like income, creditworthiness and recent credit applications may also play a role in whether or not you’ll be approved.
+Here’s what you need to know:

-Here are a few factors that could be considered to determine eligibility.
+Here are a few factors that could be considered to determine eligibility:

 • Credit utilization: Credit utilization shows how much credit you’re currently using compared to your total available credit limit.
 Keeping your credit utilization low can show card issuers that you can manage debt responsibly.